Where does Fazer's cocoa come from?

-Why is support for productivity so important?
+Why is supporting productivity so important?

 Does Fazer pay premiums for sustainable cocoa?

-Yes, we pay premiums for both certified cocoa and the cocoa we purchase through the direct programmes.
+Yes, we pay a premium for both certified cocoa and the cocoa we purchase through the direct programmes.
 The size of the premiums is at the same level in respect of both certified cocoa and the cocoa purchased through direct programmes.
 The premiums are used for projects in the farming communities.